 Affinity Mapping

-We analyzed the qualitative data of our interviews by first coding the transcripts, then conducting affinity mapping to perform thematic analysis in order to group common themes and concerns.
+We analyzed the qualitative data of the interviews by first coding the transcripts, then conducting affinity mapping to perform thematic analysis, grouping the data by common themes and concerns.

 Low-Fidelity